gritzko/librdx/RDX.md

      3. `R` order by the value, then by the author,
      4. `S` alphanumeric, as in `strcmp(3)`,
      5. `T` alphanumeric.

+#### Edits

+The only operation on a LWW register is to overwrite the value.
+The new record should have a higher revision number.

+#### Merge

 Merge rules for LWW are straightforward: